alexch/codelikethis/public/projects/zorkington.md

 * The client should try to prove that the program does what the story says it's supposed to do
 * If the client rejects your story, keep coding until it works right, then do another demo

-And during the day, take breaks, find other student teams and play each others' games!
+And during the day take breaks, and play each others' games!

 # Stories